shaloo/docs.arcana/docs/troubleshooting.md

 !!! caution

       If an application integrates with the Auth SDK, it must follow these steps above before calling any other SDK method such as `isLoggedIn()` or `connect()` or `loginWithSocial('providerstring')`.

+### User could log in to the Web3 app but subsequent login fails after a developer enables the 'global keys' feature in the app

+By default, Arcana Auth is configured to allow app-specific keys for the Web3 apps that integrate with the SDK.
+Developers can begin deploying their apps on the Arcana Testnet and then deploy them on the Arcana Mainnet.
+To use the global keys feature in their apps, the developers are required to fill up an online form, submit it and wait for approval from the Arcana team before global keys are enabled for an app.
+The status of the feature request is displayed in the Arcana Developer Dashboard.
+While the feature is in 'review' status, the app can be deployed on the Arcana Testnet and users are allowed to log in and use the app.

+While an app is switching over from the default 'app-specific' keys configuration to the 'global keys' configuration, the developer may choose to allow app users to log in before the global features option is approved.
+Users that log in before the global keys are approved will be assigned 'app-specific' keys.
+There is some part of key metadata that is stored locally in the authenticated user's device.
+In this case, once the feature gets **approved**, the user keys are re-assigned.
+The keys change from 'app-specific' to 'global keys' and this results in new key metadata.
+There is a mismatch between the keys or wallet addresses already in use by the users and the new global keys that are now reconfigured for the app users.
+As a result, users will not be able to log in to the app anymore.

+To fix this issue, the user needs to clear the local storage used by the Arcana wallet on their device by clearing the browser cache and then attempting another login from a fresh browser window.